Past Perfect Spanish Tense: Rules, Conjugations & Examples

 Recheck the previous examples again.

-The past perfect in Spanish conveys that one action happened before something else (another action).
+The past perfect tense in Spanish conveys that one action happened before something else (another action).
 For example, the kids went to bed before we got home.
 Or, before this moment, I had never lost my keys.

 Check this graphic below: